imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 **Loading image from relative path:**

-Let's try using the default image that we have.
+Let's use the default image that we have.
 It should be available at the following URL:

 ```
 https://ik.imagekit.io/demo/default-image.jpg